 The Committee for the Liberation of Iraq (CLI) was a short-lived yet influential group of hawkish Beltway think-tankers and politicians who came together at the behest of the George W. Bush administration to support regime change in Iraq in the wake of the 9/11 terrorist attacks.
-Formed in late 2002 by Bruce Jackson, a director of the Project for the New American Century (PNAC) and former Lockheed Martin vice president, CLI was founded with the narrow purpose of promoting the overthrow of Saddam Hussein.
-As niche publication APS Review Oil Market Trends noted in December 2002, "Even as the White House publicly backs the UN weapons inspectors and the possibility of a peaceful disarmament of Iraq, the CLI is designed to ensure Washington does not weaken its resolve to remove Saddam Hussein."1
+Formed in late 2002 by Bruce Jackson, a director of the Project for the New American Century (PNAC) and former Lockheed Martin vice president, CLI was founded with the aim of promoting the overthrow of Saddam Hussein.
+An oil industry publication reported at the time: "Even as the White House publicly backs the UN weapons inspectors and the possibility of a peaceful disarmament of Iraq, the CLI is designed to ensure Washington does not weaken its resolve to remove Saddam Hussein."

 From its inception, CLI had enormous clout in policy circles.
-In its inaugural press release in November 2002, the group stated that it already had scheduled a meeting at the White House with Condoleezza Rice, then national security advisor, to "discuss Iraq policy."2 And former secretary of state George Shultz, who chaired CLI's Advisory Board, told the Financial Times, "A committee like this gets a lot of impetus from the White House."3 There was speculation that in a post-invasion Iraq, CLI would play a role, including in oil policy: "It is said that, once the Saddam regime has been overthrown, the CLI will act as a 'shadow government' for Baghdad.
-But it will limit itself to policy matters and will not deal with details.
-It will, eventually, press for a 'competitive petroleum production sharing regime' which could make OPEC irrelevant to Iraq's oil output or supply decisions."4
+In its inaugural press release in November 2002, the group stated that it already had scheduled a meeting at the White House with Condoleezza Rice, then national security advisor, to "discuss Iraq policy."
+Former secretary of state George Shultz, who chaired CLI's Advisory Board, told the Financial Times about the CLI's influence: "A committee like this gets a lot of impetus from the White House."

-In an interview with the American Prospect's John Judis, Jackson spoke about the genesis of CLI.
-He recounted how acquaintances in the Bush administration asked him prior to the Iraq invasion if he could replicate the success he had had pushing for NATO expansion through his U.S. Committee on NATO by establishing an outfit aimed at supporting the administration's campaign to convince Congress and the public to support a war.
+In a 2003 interview with the American Prospect's John Judis, Jackson spoke about the genesis of CLI.
+He recounted how acquaintances in the Bush administration asked him prior to the Iraq invasion if he could replicate the success he had had pushing for NATO expansion through his U.S. Committee on NATO, by establishing an outfit aimed at supporting the administration's campaign to convince Congress and the public to support a war against Iraq.
 "People in the White House said, 'We need you to do for Iraq what you did for NATO,'" Jackson said.